Government Funding Schemes

 For Highways and travel advice please check Kent County Council Roads and Transport or call 03000 41 81 81 option 5

-Information regarding collection of flood damaged household goods
+Information regarding collection of sandbags and flood damaged household goods

 Rogue traders are using the recent floods to offer their services to repair damage and clear up mess or do work that is often unnecessary